San Narciso, Zambales: Climate

-San Narciso is subdivided into 17 barangays.

 Demographics

 In the 2020 census, the population of San Narciso, Zambales, was 30,759 people, with a density of sigfig 30,759/71.60.

 Economy

 The town is mostly agricultural with most families owning farmland to plant rice and other crops such as string beans, onions and other vegetables.
 Commerce is centered in the town center and the public market.
 There are also a number of poultry and pig farms in the municipality mostly located in the outskirts.
 In recent years, tourism has increased in the municipality.
 Due to its close proximity to Manila which is just a 3-hour drive away, many residents of the capital visit its beaches specially around summertime.
 This in effect has increased the economic activity in the municipality and have provided jobs and opportunities to its residents.

 Culture

 The first settlers of San Narciso came from Paoay, Ilocos Norte and Agno, Pangasinan which was then a part of Zambales.
 They brought forth with them customs and traditions such as honoring their dead thru prayers and novenas.
 Family members and relatives come together to offer prayers and recite names of deceased relatives.
 One unique part about these practices is the serving of food, usually pancit, puto and ginataang bilo-bilo or what locals call tambo-tambong.
 It is a local delicacy made from glutinous rice balls, cassava, banana, jackfruit, coconut milk and tapioca pearls.